 - Digestive issues

-- Gastrointestinal tract disorders
+- Gastrointestinal tract disorders or gut health issues

 - Infectious diarrhea

 - Diarrhea against ileostomy (surgery made to open the belly)

 Your doctor might prescribe loperamide for diarrhea treatment if they see the need for it.
 You should strictly follow their instructions on the dosage and usage of the drug.
 Loperamide is available as capsules, tablets, oral liquid medicine, or chewable tablets.
 However, the Imodium brand is available only as a chewable medicine.